 Definition of concentration in chemistry

-In chemical analysis, concentration is a sample pretreatment process of separating solvent and solute by removing the solvent in the solution in order to increase concentration of the solute.
-Concentration can increase the ratio of the target substance in a solution to either solvent or total solution, and reduce the factors that might effect experiment results, thus is an important part of sample pretreatment before analysis.
+In chemical analysis, concentration is a sample pretreatment process used to separate the solvent and solute by removing the solvent from the solution.
+This process aims to increase the concentration of the solute.
+Concentration allows for an increase in the ratio of the target substance in a solution, either in relation to the solvent or the total solution.
+By reducing the factors that may affect experimental results, concentration serves as an essential step in sample pretreatment before analysis.

 Concentration procedure and methods